YuriiOboznyi/Tools-Data-Science/README.md

 # Tools-Data-Science
-Tools Data Science - Coursera learning
+Tools Data Science - Coursera learning.
+ It's no more than studying exercises